BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-The Internet of Things presents a new set of challenges to database management systems, such as ingesting large volumes of data in real time or near real time, processing events as they stream in rather than on a schedule of fixed intervals, and dealing with significantly larger volumes of data than often encountered in enterprise applications.
+IoT presents a new set of challenges for database management systems, including ingesting data in real time, processing events as they stream in and securing larger volumes of IoT devices and data than previously encountered in enterprise applications.

 At the same time, IoT imposes fewer data quality and integrity constraints.
-For example, an application that collects data from vehicles in a fleet can tolerate the loss of data for a few minutes and yet still be able to monitor the overhaul function capabilities of the vehicles.
-Although IoT sensors generate data rapidly, they do not entail the same kinds of transactions one finds in traditional enterprise business applications.
-This reduces the need for ACID transactions.
+For example, an application that collects data from vehicles in a fleet can tolerate the loss of data for a few minutes and yet still be able to monitor the overall function capabilities of the vehicles.
+Although IoT sensors generate data rapidly, they do not entail the same kinds of transactions found in traditional enterprise business applications.
+This reduces the need for atomicity, consistency, isolation and durability transactions.

-In order to properly handle IoT data and its requirements, it is critical to find the right IoT database.
-However, to choose a database for IoT applications, we need to put aside many of the things we have learned about designing database applications for business operations.
+In order to find the right IoT database to properly handle IoT data and its requirements, organizations must put aside preconceptions about designing database applications for traditional business operations.

+- Scalability.
 A database for IoT applications must be scalable.
-Ideally, IoT databases are linearly scalable so adding one more server to a 10 node cluster increases throughput by 10%.
+Ideally, IoT databases are linearly scalable so adding one more server to a 10-node cluster increases throughput by 10%.
 IoT databases will usually be distributed unless the application collects only a small amount of data that will not grow substantially.
 Distributed databases can run on commodity hardware and scale by adding new servers instead of swapping out a server for a larger one.
-Distributed databases are especially well suited for IaaS clouds since it is relatively easy to add and remove servers from the database cluster as needed.
+Distributed databases are especially well-suited for IaaSclouds, since it is relatively easy to add and remove servers from the database cluster as needed.

-Another approach to ensuring high availability with regards to writes is to use a distributed messaging system such as Apache Kafka or Amazon Kinesis, which is based on Apache Kafka.
+- High availability.
+Ensure high availability with regards to writes by using a distributed messaging system such as Apache Kafka or Amazon Kinesis, which is based on Apache Kafka.
 These systems can accept writes at high volumes and store them persistently in a publish-and-subscribe system.
 If a server is down or the volume of writes is too high for the distributed database to ingest in real time, data can be stored in the messaging system until the database processes the backlog of data or additional nodes are added to the database cluster.

-For those organizations choosing to manage their own databases, DataStax Cassandra is a highly scalable distributed database that supports a flexible big table schema and fast writes and scales to large volumes of data.
-Riak IoT is a distributed, highly scalable key-value data store which integrates with Apache Spark, a big data analytics platform that enables stream analytic processing.
-Cassandra also integrates with Spark as well as other big data analytics platforms, such as Hadoop MapReduce.
+For organizations managing their own databases, they have a selection to choose from.
+DataStax Cassandra, a highly scalable distributed database, supports a flexible big table schema and fast writes and scales to large volumes of data.
+It was built on Apache Cassandra, the open source NoSQL database.
+Riak IoT is a distributed, highly scalable key-value data store which integrates with Apache Spark, a big data platform with real-time analytics.
+Cassandra also integrates with Spark and big data analytics platforms, such as Hadoop MapReduce.

-OpenTSDB is an open source database capable of running on Hadoop and HBase.
+Open source time series database OpenTSDB can run on Hadoop and HBase.
 The database is made up of command line interfaces and a Time Series Daemon (TSD).
 TSDs, which are responsible for processing all database requests, run independently of one another.
 Even though TSDs use HBase to store time-series data, TSD users have little to no contact with HBase itself.

 MemSQL is a relational database tuned for real-time data streaming.
 With MemSQL, streamed data, transactions and historical data can be kept within the same database.
 The database also has the capacity to work well with geospatial data out of the box, which could be useful for location-based IoT applications.
-MemSQL supports integration with Hadoop Distributed File System and Apache Spark, as well as other data warehousing solutions.
+MemSQL supports integration with data warehouse products, including Hadoop Distributed File System and Apache Spark.

-Enterprises and developers that prefer a managed database service should consider using AWS offerings such as Kinesis and DynamoDB.
-Kinesis is used to capture data as it is generated and send that data to NoSQL document database DynamoDB, which integrates with the Elastic MapReduce service that provides Hadoop and Spark-based analytic services.
+Enterprises and developers have many managed database services with different advantages to choose from.
+They should consider using AWS offerings such as Kinesis and DynamoDB, Azure Cosmos DB, MongoDB or Google Firebase.
+Organizations can use Kinesis to capture data in real time and send that data to NoSQL document database DynamoDB, which integrates with the Elastic MapReduce service that provides Hadoop and Spark-based analytic services.

-If an organization does choose to work with a database as a service provider, carefully consider the cost structure.
+If an organization does choose to work with a database-as-a-service provider, they should carefully consider the cost structure.
 AWS Kinesis Streams pricing is primarily based on shard hours; a shard hour allots 1 MB per second of input capacity and 2 MB per second of output.
 Customers pay $0.015 per shard hour.
 As for the data itself, Kinesis Streams uses PUT Payload Units to calculate total usage.
-Each unit comprises between one and 25 KB of data, so, for example, a 10 KB record is billed as one unit while a 30 KB record is billed as two.
+Each unit comprises between one and 25 KB of data, so, for example, a 10 KB record is billed as one unit and a 30 KB record is billed as two.
 Customers are charged $0.014 per 1,000,000 units.

 With AWS DynamoDB, the first 25 GB every month is free.
 Every GB after that is charged at $0.25 per month.
 As for operations, write throughput is charged at $0.0065 per hour per 10 units of write capacity.
 Read throughput is charged at the same rate for every 50 units.
 Note that data consumption in the cloud will exceed the raw size of your data and prices vary depending on region.